samichelly/P7__Solve_by_algo/README.md

 - Each stock can only be purchased once.
 - Fractional stock purchases are not allowed.
 - The maximum budget for each client is capped at 500 euros.

+The Optimized Version is further divided into two algorithms of your choice:
+- A Greedy Algorithm
+- An Algorithm using Dynamic Programming

 ## Installation